PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Discussion and Future Work

-\tool's approach works for the \pickle format because it has (dangerously) expressive deserialization operations, and is used by trusted libraries that implement their own custom model classes~---~which are analyzed to learn a specification for allowed behaviors.
+\tool's approach works for the \pickle format because it has (dangerously) expressive deserialization operations, and is used by trusted libraries that implement their own custom model classes.
 Other model formats that meet these criteria are candidates for protection in the \tool approach.
 Zhu et al. show that the TensorFlow SavedModel format has undesirable operations~\cite{zhu:2025:mymodelismalwaretoyou}; libraries that extend the TensorFlow model class with their own custom behaviors could use a \tool approach to restrict the allowed behaviors, but we are not aware of any that do.
 Formats like SafeTensors and GGUF are not known to have dangerous operations; if any were discovered, then a \tool approach might apply for identifying when to permit certain operations.
 We aim to explore which other model formats meet these criteria for \tool to assist in securely loading.

 We evaluated \tool using models sourced from Hugging Face, but \tool will work similarly for models from any platform.
 The inputs to \tool are ML libraries and \pickle models, which are ML artifacts that are not tied to the hosting platform.
 Hugging Face is the largest model hosting platform, with over 1.8M models available in July 2025.
 ModelScope~\cite{modelscopehub} is a recent hub managed by China's Alibaba and hosts 80K models.
 It imitates Hugging Face's design and likewise has models with varying serialization formats.
 Other model communities, including Qualcomm AI Hub~\cite{qualcommaihub}, PyTorch Hub~\cite{pytorchhub}, and TensorFlow Hub~\cite{tensorflowhub}, have fewer than 500 models each and many are also hosted on Hugging Face.
 The ONNX Model Zoo~\cite{onnxmodelzoo} is now deprecated and archived on Hugging Face.
-Hugging Face models are representative of the kinds of models that \tool can harden.
+Hugging Face models are representative of the kinds of models that \tool defends against.

 \para{Policy maintenance and distribution} \tool's intended workflow is that when a library is updated, its \tool policy would be updated as well. \tool makes policy maintenance easy for users with fast policy generation, incremental changes, and opportunities for seamless distribution.